First up, make your slurry combining 3/4 cup of flour, yeast and 3/4 cup warm water.

 Repeat with the other 11 rolls.

-Proof again for another 1.5 hours and now it’s time to boil!
+Cover with plastic wrap and ferment another 45 minutes or so until it's light and fuffy looking (exact proofing timing for challah will depend on environmental conditions.)
 Bring 3 quarts (12 cups) of water and 1/2 cup baking soda to a boil, making sure all the baking soda is dissolved.
 Preheat oven to 350 degrees F.

 Put six rolls in at a time and let boil for about 30 seconds.
 Flip and boil for 30 more seconds.